top of page

 The Swallowtail Kaleidoscope of Confusion

-The first time around it was hard to look past the fact that the Japanese actors spoke large parts of their dialogue in broken English.
-As such, all «English» dialogue makes for unconvincing performances, which naturally disrupts the sense of realism.
+The first time around, it was hard to overlook the fact that the Japanese actors spoke large parts of their dialogue in broken English.
+As such, all «English» dialogue made for unconvincing performances, which naturally disrupted the sense of realism.

 Shunji Iwai - Tokyo International Film Festival